amartinhuertas/amartinhuertas.github.io/menu2.md

     </tr>
 </table>
 ~~~

+@@im-100
 *Figure 8: (a) A circle domain with some circular holes inside embedded in a locally-refined quadtree-like background mesh.
-The colors represent the partition into 6 subdomains induced by a Z-shaped (a.k.a. as Morton) SFC. (b) Mesh used for integration purposes resulting from the intersection of the surface description of a cantilever beam with a set of spherical holes and a uniform Cartesian background mesh. (c) Mesh used for integration purposes resulting from the intersection of the surface above and a locally-adapted octree-like background mesh.*
+The colors represent the partition into 6 subdomains induced by a Z-shaped (a.k.a. as Morton) SFC. (b) Mesh used for integration purposes resulting from the intersection of the surface description of a cantilever beam with a set of spherical holes and a uniform Cartesian background mesh. (c) Mesh used for integration purposes resulting from the intersection of the surface above and a locally-adapted octree-like background mesh.*@@
 <!--
 \begin{figure}[H]
 \centering